niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/JTC01 Kubernetes Labs.md

    **Hint**

-	For your convenience, you can open the webpage directly by typing
+   For your convenience and from now on, you can open the webpage directly by typing

 	```
 	$ minikube service guestbook
 	```

   where guestbook is the name of the exposed kubernetes service.

  To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`

    ---